winery/winery/README.md

 Winery uses maven and [bower] for fetching dependencies and building.
 Bower has to be installed manually as described in the next section.

-## Install bower

-1. Install [nodejs].
-Just use the latest version to get the latest node package manager (npm).
-1. Run `npm install -g bower`
-1. Ensure that `git` is in your path: Some javascript libraries are fetched via git.

 ## Make models available

 The models are versioned aside from the main project.